-Pre-requisites: PSYC 100 with a grade of "C" or better or written permission of the Instructor and School Chair.
+Prerequisites: PSYC 100 with a grade of "C" or higher.
+Course Credit: 3

 PSYC 200 - BIOLOGICAL PSYCHOLOGY

 This course is for students who intend to major in psychology.
 Emphasis is placed on biological processes underlying sensation, perception, learning and motivation.